Free network scanner and port inventory guide

 1. Start with the smallest useful scope: one host, one subnet, or a known server list.

-2. Use built-in Windows commands for single-host checks before reaching for a subnet scanner.
+2. Use built-in Windows commands for single-host connectivity or local socket review before reaching for a subnet scanner.

-3. Use Nmap or another approved scanner when you need service/version discovery across a defined range.
+3. Use Nmap or another approved scanner when you need externally visible service/version discovery across a defined range.

 6. Export results and mark each finding as expected, unknown, stale, or cleanup candidate.